ghas-lab-templates/exercises/module-1.md

 - How can you test the configuration to ensure it is working as expected?
 - What is the process for reviewing and merging Dependabot pull requests?
 - How can you automate testing for these pull requests to ensure they don’t break your code?
-- How do you handle deprecated or unmaintained dependencies
+- How do you handle deprecated or unmaintained dependencies?

-### Lab 8 - Dependency Review
+### Lab 9 - Dependency Review

 #### Objective